 The team chair typically submits a draft Peer Review Report to NAEYC within two weeks of the site visit.
 This report develops the basic findings of the team as shared orally in the exit session.
-The report summarizes the program's alignment to the NAEYC Professional Preparation Standards as evidenced by the Learning Opportunities, Key assessments, candidate performance data, and program improvement work reviewed by the Peer Review Team.
+The report summarizes the program's alignment to the NAEYC Higher Education Accreditation Standards based on evidence presented in the Self-Study Report and during the site visit.

 The team does not make a recommendation on accreditation.
 It does use a rubric to assess the evidence submitted by the program for each standard as meeting expectations or as an area of significant concern.
-The team also identifies strengths, challenges, and areas for improvement related to each of the Accreditation Criteria.